sumanabasu/COMP-652/README.md

 # COMP-652 (Winter 2017)

-## This repository contains assignments and final project report done for completion of the course
+## This repository contains assignments and final project done towards the completion of the course